DaoCloud/DaoCloud-docs/docs/en/docs/blogs/index.md

 - [20230214 | How many open source projects are included in DCE Community?](230214-open-projects.md)

     Often, customers, community members, contributors, and sales, delivery, and project teams within the company ask, "Which open-source projects does DCE really involve?"
-This article details the open-source projects included in the Community Package.
+This article details the open-source projects included in the DCE Community.

 - [20230214 | "DaoCloud Dao Ke" and Kubernetes](230214-daocloud_k8s.md)